nvk/webdownloader/README.md

 - `--delay DELAY` : Delay between requests in seconds (default: 0.5)
 - `--english-only` : Skip non-English translations of pages
 - `--markdown` : Create a single markdown file with inline images
+- `-p, --page-only` : Download only the specified page and its resources without following links

 ### Examples: